icehawk/installer/README.md

 **Please note:** You need to replace `127.0.0.1` with your machine's IP address, if you're not on your local host.

-You should see something like this:
+You should see a welcome page.

-> Hello World!
->
-> The request on / was handled in 0.00032591819763184 seconds.